ten-protocol/sample-applications/guessing-game-v2/README.md

 ### Create the Env File
 *Assumes a registered viewing key with Ten.*

-Create a file `.env` in the project root with the below contents, where Your `USER_KEY` is supplied when registering your VK's.
-  Your `PRIVATE_KEY` should be the private key for the account that is registered with Ten.
+Create a file `.env` in the project root with the below contents, where your `USER_KEY` is supplied when registering your VK's and your `PRIVATE_KEY` should be the private key for the account that is registered with Ten.
 Please find all the registration steps in https://docs.obscu.ro/ .

 ```